Tuesday, November 29, 2022

 Lincoln’s Legacy:

-“The Spirit of Lincoln” (1941)
+“The Spirit of Lincoln” (1955)

-The Long Shadow of Lincoln
+The Long Shadow of Lincoln (1945)

-The epilogue of Rockwell’s Lincoln explores the artist’s conception of the lasting legacy left by America’s greatest president to the nation for which he died - his words.
+The epilogue of Rockwell’s Lincoln explores the artist’s conception of the lasting legacy left by America’s greatest president to the nation for which he died — his words.
+To Rockwell, Lincoln’s words make him not the man who “now belongs to the Ages,” but the man who transcends the Ages.
+He captured this legacy in two paintings created in the years following World War II: The Long Shadow of Lincoln (1945) and The Spirit of Lincoln (1955).

+The words of Abraham Lincoln were also the inspiration for The Long Shadow of Lincoln, painted for the Saturday Evening Post in February 1945, as World War II drew to a close.
 Lincoln is not the focus of this painting.
-In fact, he’s almost lost in the crowd of vignettes.
-Sitting above and behind the soldier, Lincoln appears in a thoughtful pose that Rockwell adapted from another famous Lincoln photograph [see Postscript below].
+Sitting above and behind the disabled soldier — almost lost in the crowd — Lincoln appears in a thoughtful pose that Rockwell adapted from another famous Lincoln photograph [see the Postscript below].

 With malice toward none, with charity for all, with firmness in the right as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation’s wounds, to care for him who shall have borne the battle and for his widow and his orphan, to do all which may achieve and cherish a just and lasting peace among ourselves and with all nations.[8]

-This serves as the fitting capstone for
+These paintings serve as the fitting capstone for

 Lincoln by Rockwell

-Postscript:
+✍️ Postscript:

-The two Lincoln photographs by Mathew Brady (or staff) that Rockwell used in two of his paintings are shown .
-[8] The thoughtful pose on the right, Rockwell adapted slightly for the 1945 painting of the WW II veteran.
+The two Lincoln photographs by Mathew Brady (or staff) that Rockwell used in two of his paintings are shown.
+[9] The thoughtful pose on the right, Rockwell adapted slightly for the 1945 painting of the WW II veteran.

 Lincoln’s First Photo in Washington, D.C.